 We’re also working together to pursue new ways to partner with health care providers.
 Project Angel Heart is one of 13 coalition members collaborating with health care providers to provide meals as part of a comprehensive chronic disease management plan.
 Meals for Care Transitions, launched late last year, is our local effort to bring food as medicine to patients recovering at home after hospitalization.

 Are we witnessing the start of a national movement to view food as medicine?
 As members of the Food is Medicine Coalition, we certainly hope so!
 Want to help?
 Watch for news about the links between nutrition and health; there’s more every day.
-Next time you see your doctor, talk to him or her about nutrition or seek other ways to use food as medicine in your own life.
+Next time you see your doctor, talk about nutrition or seek other ways to use food as medicine in your own life.
 And, of course, consider investing in our program!
 We need your help to not only provide food as medicine for those in need, but also to kick-start a movement that may ultimately impact our nation’s health.

 Rachael Raab spearheads Project Angel Heart’s foundation, government, and corporate grants program, as well as strategic projects and advocacy-related efforts.
 Prior to joining Project Angel Heart, Rachael was a project coordinator for the New Venture Fund, a nonprofit serving as a fiscal sponsor for a variety of public interest projects, including Ben Affleck’s Eastern Congo Initiative.
 She has a master’s in public administration degree (concentration in nonprofit management) from the University of Colorado Denver and holds a B.A. in communications & journalism from St. John Fisher College.
 In her free time, Rachael enjoys snowboarding, hiking, backpacking, and watching bad sci-fi movies.